Tatarana/yaaisuw-website/README.md

 ## 🚀 Features

+- ☁️ Automatic deployment to AWS S3 with GitHub Actions

 - 🎨 Modern, responsive design with Tailwind CSS
 - 📱 Mobile-first approach with smooth animations
 - 🔍 SEO optimized with semantic HTML and meta tags